-8. THE FOLLOWING RESOURCE CONSENTS ARE NEEDED FOR THE PROPOSED ACTIVITY AND HAVE NOT BEEN APPLIED FOR:
+8 THE FOLLOWING RESOURCE CONSENTS ARE NEEDED FOR THE PROPOSED ACTIVITY AND HAVE NOT BEEN APPLIED FOR:

-NoR D2 will require resource consents for a number of activities to enable the proposed works.
+NoR D3 will require resource consents for a number of activities to enable the proposed works.
 The resource consents are not sought at this time as the date for construction is unknown and could be many years away.
-The resource consents will be sought when detailed design is complete and nearer to the proposed construction start date.
-The future resource consents likely to be required for NoR D2 are summarised below.
+The resource consents will be sought when detailed design of the Project is complete and nearer to the proposed construction start date.
+The future resource consents likely to be required for NoR D3 are summarised below.

-- Resource consents for the disturbance of contaminated, or potentially contaminated land under the Resource Management (National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health) Regulations 2011. - Resource consents for specified infrastructure works within rivers, streams and natural wetlands under the Resource Management (National Environmental Standards for Freshwater) Regulations 2020. - At this stage, no relocation of Transpower's pylons or transmission lines is anticipated and therefore no resource consents will be required under the Resource Management (National Environmental Standards for Electricity Transmission Activities) Regulations 2009. - Resource consents for the following activities under the Auckland Unitary Plan: - Bulk earthworks and associated discharge of sediment - Vegetation removal - Stormwater discharge to land or water - Discharge of contaminants to land - Activities (including structures and associated works) in, on, under or over the bed of rivers, streams, wetlands - Water take, use and diversion - Temporary construction works and minor vegetation removal in significant ecological areas.
+- Resource consents for the disturbance of contaminated, or potentially contaminated land under the Resource Management (National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health) Regulations 2011. - Resource consents for specified infrastructure works within rivers, streams and natural wetlands under the Resource Management (National Environmental Standards for Freshwater) Regulations 2020. - Resource consents for the following activities under the Auckland Unitary Plan: - Bulk earthworks and associated discharge of sediment - Vegetation removal - Stormwater discharge to land or water - Discharge of contaminants to land - Activities (including structures and associated works) in, on, under or over the bed of rivers, streams, wetlands - Water take, use and diversion.

-9. THE FOLLOWING CONSULTATION HAS BEEN UNDERTAKEN WITH PARTIES THAT ARE LIKELY TO BE AFFECTED:
+9 THE FOLLOWING CONSULTATION HAS BEEN UNDERTAKEN WITH PARTIES THAT ARE LIKELY TO BE AFFECTED: